-We have audited the accompanying balance sheet of Format, Inc. as of December 31, 2007 and the related statements of operations, changes in stockholders' (deficit), and cash flows for the year then ended.
+We have audited the accompanying balance sheets of Format, Inc. as of December 31, 2008 and 2007 and the related statements of operations, changes in stockholders' (deficit), and cash flows for the years then ended.
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
 Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Format, Inc. as of December 31, 2007, and the results of its operations and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Format, Inc. as of December 31, 2008 and 2007, and the results of its operations and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-The accompanying financial statement has been prepared assuming that the Company will continue as a going concern.
-As shown in the financial statements, the Company has negative working capital, incurred significant losses, and has an accumulated deficit of \$202,432 as of December 31, 2007.
+The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
+As shown in the financial statements, the Company has negative working capital, incurred significant losses, and has an accumulated deficit of \$227,410 as of December 31, 2008.
 As discussed in Note 1, these conditions raise substantial doubt about the Company's ability to continue as a going concern.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.

-/s/ Jonathon P. Reuben
+/s/ Jonathon Reuben, C.P.A.